-After opening his collegiate head coaching career with a record-breaking season in 2010-11, Brent Jensen returns for his second season at the helm of the Florida Gulf Coast men’s golf program.
+Brent Jensen begins his fourth season at the helm of the FGCU men’s golf program in 2013-14 and sixth overall with the university.
 Jensen was named the second head coach in FGCU history on July 8, 2010.

 FGCU placed a player in the top 5 of eight of 11 tournaments, highlighted by senior Dan Mazziotta’s pair of individual wins.
 On three different occasions, four players finished in the top 20 of the same tournament, while all five accomplished the feat at the Stetson Invitational in which the Eagles set a single-round record against par with a 16-under 272 in the round two and a final 54-hole score of 20-under par 844.

 Jensen’s tutelage also saw three players earn postseason honors from the Atlantic Sun, as Mazziotta was named to the All-Conference first team, junior Brandon Pena snagged second team accolades and Matt Cote was deemed the Freshman of the Year.
 Five players posted scoring averages below 74, led by Mazziotta’s 71.6 average that was the second-best in program history and ranked third in the A-Sun.

 After serving as an assistant under legendary coach and instructor Dr. Jim Suttie for two years, Jensen inherited the reigns of a program he helped guide to five tournament titles and an impressive 16 top-5 finishes out of 21 events from 2008-10.
 A trio of runner-ups from the 2009-10 season were included in those top-5s, highlighted by second place showing at the 2010 Atlantic Sun Championship.
 In the final round of last year’s conference championship, FGCU fired a four-man score of six-under par 282 to nearly erase East Tennessee State’s 10-stroke lead.